100 Notable alumni of

 -

-Arthur Steven Lange Jr. is an American stand-up comedian, actor, and radio personality best known for his tenures on the sketch comedy series Mad TV from 1995 to 1997 and The Howard Stern Show from 2001 to 2009.
-Raised in New Jersey, Lange first worked as a longshoreman and taxi driver to help support his family, following the death of his quadriplegic father.
-He debuted as a stand-up comic in 1987 and took up the profession full-time five years later, developing his act on the New York City club circuit.
+Arthur Steven Lange Jr. is an American stand-up comedian, actor, and radio personality, best known for his work on Mad TV (1995–1997) and The Howard Stern Show (2001–2009).
+Raised in New Jersey, Lange first worked as a longshoreman and taxi driver to support his family following the paralysis of his father.
+He debuted as a stand-up in 1987 and began performing full-time five years later, developing his act on the New York City club circuit.

 -